DayuanTan/DistributedOS-ClocksSync-Multicast-COMMIT/README.md

 ![](img/berkeley.png)
 [(This image credits to UPenn.)](https://www.cis.upenn.edu/~lee/07cis505/Lec/lec-ch6-synch1-PhysicalClock-v2.pdf)

+## Broadcast, Multicast, Unicast

+The 3 types of communication forms in DS are listed below.
+In this project all are needed.
+- Broadcast, message sent to all processes (anywhere)
+- Multicast, message sent to a group of processes
+- Unicast, message sent from one sender process to one receiver process

+For multicast, we care about the order issue.
+There arre 3 types multicast ordering approaches:
+- **FIFO ordering**: If a correct process issues (sends) multicast(g,m) to group g and then multicast(g,m’), then every correct  process that receives m’ would already have received m
+- **Causal ordering**: If multicast(g,m) -> multicast(g,m’)  then any correct process that delivers m’would already have delivered m. (is Lamport’s happens-before)
+- **Total ordering**: If a correct process P delivers message m before m’ (independent of the senders), then any other correct process P’ that receives m’ would already have received m.

 # Assignment step details

 ## Steps for assignment 1
 1. Implement at least 3 process.
 Each has a random clock initial value.